robvanderleek/create-issue-branch/README.md

 [![Dependabot](https://badgen.net/badge/Dependabot/enabled/green?icon=dependabot)](https://dependabot.com/)
 [![Sentry](https://img.shields.io/badge/sentry-enabled-green)](https://sentry.io)

-A GitHub App/Action that automates the creation of issue branches (either automatically after assigning an issue or commenting on an issue with a ChatOps command: `/create-issue-branch` or `/cib`).
+A GitHub App/Action that automates the creation of issue branches (either automatically after assigning an issue or after commenting on an issue with a ChatOps command: `/create-issue-branch` or `/cib`).

 Built in response to this feature request issue: https://github.com/isaacs/github/issues/1125